sigp/lighthouse/book/src/testnet-validator.md

 Joining an Eth2 testnet is a great way to get familiar with staking in Phase 0.
 All users should experiment with a testnet prior to staking mainnet ETH.

-**Note: Lighthouse is not *yet* ready to produce mainnet deposits.
+**🚨 Note: Lighthouse is not *yet* ready to produce mainnet deposits.
 The developers will require some time to test against the mainnet deposit contract, once it is released.
-DO NOT SUBMIT VALIDATOR DEPOSITS WITH LIGHTHOUSE.**
+DO NOT SUBMIT VALIDATOR DEPOSITS WITH LIGHTHOUSE. 🚨**

 ## Supported Testnets